CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/01_1_climate_p1.md

 ```
 <br/><br/>

-2. In the Wind tab, we can visualize both the wind speed and wind direction with the wind rose diagram.
-You can quickly see the predominant wind direction and magnitude of the wind speed.
+2. In the Wind tab, the wind rose diagram helps visualize wind speed, direction and frequency.
+By interpreting this, you can identify predominant wind patterns that strongly influence building performance and thermal comfort.
+Wind data informs window placement and ventilation design.
+Using natural airflow lowers reliance on mechanical cooling systems, which in turn decreases cooling loads and saves energy.
+Wind also creates pressure differentials across the building surface, causing infiltration (unwanted outdoor air entering) and exfiltration (conditioned air escaping) that make a building less energy efficient.
+These both increase heating and cooling loads.
+Because of this, wind has a direct impact on loads.
+Buildings in windy climates need careful design-tight envelopes, air barriers, and strategic window placement-to control these effects while still allowing for natural ventilation.
+In design, it mostly comes down to a balance of energy efficiency with comfort.

 ```{image} ../_static/clima1/clima1_14.png
 :width: 100%
 :align: center